Willys MB: First motorizations and World War I

-But motorcycles also had serious limitations.
-One could be fast on a decent road, but many roads were still so bad, that the U.S. already had a Good Roads Movement in the late 19th century, as increased usage of bicycles required improving the surfaces of the existing wagon and carriage trails.
-The motorcycles of the era were not ideal; only the best motorcyclists could endure a muddy battlefield trail, control the bike and keep it from stalling, damage, or flipping over; and driver training was both costly in terms of time and money.
+But motorcycles also had severe limitations.
+One could be fast on a decent road.
+However, many roads were still so bad that the U.S. already had a Good Roads Movement in the late 19th century, as increased usage of bicycles required improving the surfaces of existing wagon and carriage trails.
+The motorcycles of the era were not ideal; only the best motorcyclists could endure a muddy battlefield trail, control the bike, and keep it from stalling, damaging, or flipping over; and driver training was both costly in terms of time and money.
 They had poor off-roading ability and lacked payload capacity.
-Adding a sidecar provided more stability, but payload and cargo space remained very limited, and having only one powered wheel out of three, still meant the combination got stuck a lot.
-Both British and American 3x2 WWI motorized tricycles, with two driven rear wheels, were devised Royal Page Davidson used patents of Charles Duryea to modify chassis, with machine-guns and armor shield, from 1898.At the same time, the arrival and growing use of automobiles led to various individuals pioneering cross-USA vehicle trips, followed by the first transcontinental trips by convoys of vehicles.
-After the U.S. Army purchased its first truck in 1907, of 5-ton payload capacity, in the late summer of 1913, the Army Medical and Quartermaster Corps (QC) took a 3/4-ton QC field-truck, on a 922 mi multi-leg experimental trek through Alaska for the state's Road Commission – both to try the truck's bad-road supply and maintenance abilities as well as test the state of several important overland connections in the rough territory.
-In 1915 followed the first successful transcontinental motor convoy, traveling the entire Lincoln Highway from New York City to the Panama-Pacific World Exhibition in San Francisco, taking four months.
+Adding a sidecar provided more stability, but payload and cargo space remained minimal, and having only one powered wheel out of three still meant the combination got stuck a lot.
+Royal Page Davidson used patents of Charles Duryea to modify the chassis, with machine guns and armor shield, from 1898.

-Starting 1916, the Quartermaster Corps was servicing over 100 'motor trucks', of as many as 27 'varieties'; and in March of that year, the U.S. Army decided to form its first two motor companies, to be used immediately in the Pancho Villa Expedition in Mexico, starting 14 March 1916.
+At the same time, the arrival and growing use of automobiles led to various individuals pioneering vehicle trips across the U.S., followed by the first transcontinental trips by convoys of vehicles.
+After the U.S. Army purchased its first truck in 1907, of 5-ton payload capacity, in the late summer of 1913, the Army Medical and Quartermaster Corps (QC) took a -ton QC field-truck, on a 922 mi multi-leg experimental trek through Alaska for the state's Road Commission—both to try the truck's bad-road supply and maintenance abilities as well as test the state of several important overland connections in the rough territory.
+1915 followed the first successful transcontinental motor convoy, traveling the entire Lincoln Highway, from New York City to the Panama–Pacific World Exhibition in San Francisco, taking four months—for making a film about it.
+Starting in 1916, the Quartermaster Corps was servicing over 100 "motor trucks," of as many as 27 "varieties", and in March that year, the U.S. Army decided to form its first two motor companies, to be used immediately in the Pancho Villa Expedition in Mexico, starting 14 March 1916.
 One company got 27 four-wheel drive, 2-ton, Jeffery off-road Quad trucks.
 The other got 27 heavy-duty, 1-ton, long wheelbase, rear-wheel drive White trucks.
 The U.S. War Department procured the vehicles as rolling chassis, which the manufacturers had to expedite to El Paso, Texas.
 The wagon bodies for the chassis came from the Quartermaster Depot.
 The most suitable truck capacity found by the Quartermaster General for Army use to be 1-ton, matching both the country roads nature, the strength of bridges, as well as the existing troop supply system, at the time also using standard 1-ton, four-mule wagons.